pchaigno/pchaigno.github.io/_posts/2024-12-05-first-cilium-pull-request.md

 ### Open for reviews

-Optional: Just before making ready for reviews, it may be worth selecting reviewers you know are familiar with your changes, for example people who reviewed the CFP.
+Optional: If you have rights to assign reviewers, just before making ready for reviews, it may be worth selecting reviewers you know are familiar with your changes, for example people who reviewed the CFP.
 Consider that you will need reviews covering each review team listed in Reviewers, so asking for reviews from people not on those teams won't help you achieve that specific goal[^more-reviews].
 Don't assign specific people without asking them!